 Solving the bigger problems

 My team focused on security issues; the infrastructure team’s focus was on a reliability issue.
 When we discussed the problem together, we realized it was actually a technology issue.
 The tool we were using didn’t offer the features we needed.
 We were missing things like a robust Terraform provider that would allow us to build more complex rules on top of the tool.
 Everything previously had to be made within the solution’s user interface (UI), which was too prescriptive for our engineers to tailor the application to our business needs.
-Nor did it allow us to follow proper engineering procedures around review, auditing and infrastructure as code.
+We needed a tool that better accommodated proper engineering procedures around review, auditing and infrastructure as code.

 Our previous solution also sat in front of our infrastructure and acted as our Content Delivery Network (CDN).
 This design is acceptable under different workloads but didn’t meet our high availability expectations.
 This created a situation where the entire app would fail if the WAF were to fail.
 We needed a solution that could safely fail-open so a WAF failure wouldn’t be felt by our customers.